WiccaCrow/webserver/README.md

 "realm": "eternity",

-Description: Defines realm name of the basic authentication
+Description: Defines realm name of the basic authentication.
 ```

 ---